S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/meetings/governance-meeting.png)

-Groups meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.
+**Groups meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.**

 A governance meeting is usually:

 -   facilitated
 -   prepared in advance
 -   time-boxed for a duration of 90-120 minutes
--   scheduled every 4 weeks
+-   scheduled every 2-4 weeks

 ---